athomasq/athomasq.github.io/investing/investing-in-public-appendices/navigating-high-valuations-as-an-angel.md

 ### Value investing does not work in venture

+* Many markets tend to be winner-takes-most, thanks to network effects, data loops, self-fulfilling prophecies, system-of-record stickiness, and narrative control.

 * Venture building has matured to the point that it's easier than ever to identify the top 1% or 10% of companies likely to succeed in any given market.

-* Many markets tend to be winner-takes-most, thanks to network effects, data loops, self-fulfilling prophecies, system-of-record stickiness, and narrative control.
+* It's also easier than ever for companies to meet investors and vice versa: information flows are broader, networks are more inclusive, and proprietary dealflow is rarer.

 <br/>